 - Add a side of hummus to your meal

-To stay in the loop with vegetarian tips and tricks, you download a copy of 10 Simple Tips To Add Meatless Protein and you’ll be signed up for my newsletter.
+To stay in the loop with vegetarian tips and tricks, you can download a copy of my e-book Vegetarian Teen Basics For Busy Parents .